danielphilipjohnson/danielphilipjohnson/README.md

 ### Biography
 I discovered programming as a young child by helping my mother program the game <a href="https://www.retrogamer.net/retro_games80/blue-meanies-from-outer-space/">Blue Meanies from Outer Space</a>  into the Commodore 64 (CBM 64) memory.
 Then while at college, I spent my free time playing Xbox and came across XNA Game Studio 3.0 in 2008.
 This idea of making games for Xbox seemed cool to me.
 So I started to learn C# and eventually built an RPG game from the toolkit they provided.
 After I finished college, I progressed to university studying psychology with little free time.
 My next year I switched to neuroscience where once again I fell in love with programming.
 It required using a samba Linux server and creating experiments with python and using libraries such as pandas, NumPy and matplotlib to plot and analysis data.
 Then slowly in my free time, I started learning web development with freecodecamp and udacity and late moving to react.

+## ☕ Wanna Chat?
+@ me on <a href="https://twitter.com/DanielPhilipJo1">Twitter</a> about any of the following topics!\
+**ReactJS**: I would love to hear about your projects, or help you find helpful resources?\
+**JS**: If you require any resources, course suggestions or app ideas let me know!\
+**HTML/CSS**: If you want someone to work with on a project and I am free, then I will happily collaborate.\
+**Other**: Talk to me about your favorite video game, I causally play <a href="https://fortnitetracker.com/profile/all/undreamt%20mayhem">Fortnite</a> or what you are currently watching?
+Suggestions always apperciated!\

-## Find me around the web
+## Find me around the web 🌎:
-🌎:
-- Sharing useful programming resources on <a href="https://twitter.com/DanielPhilipJo1">Twitter</a> or <a href="https://www.linkedin.com/in/daniel-philip-johnson/">LinkedIn</a> 💼
+- Sharing useful programming resources on <a href="https://www.linkedin.com/in/daniel-philip-johnson/">LinkedIn</a> 💼
 - Tinkering with my projects on <a href="https://codepen.io/danielphilipjohnson/"> Codepen</a> 🏓
 - Showing my work in progress <a href="https://www.instagram.com/danielphilipjohnson/"> Instagram </a> 📹🤳